Staphylococcus epidermidis: Role in disease

+Virulence factors

+Biofilm formation

-As mentioned above, S. epidermidis causes biofilms to grow on plastic devices placed within the body.
+S. epidermidis causes biofilms to grow on plastic devices placed within the body.
 This occurs most commonly on intravenous catheters and on medical prostheses.
 Infection can also occur in dialysis patients or anyone with an implanted plastic device that may have been contaminated.
 It also causes endocarditis, most often in patients with defective heart valves.
 In some other cases, sepsis can occur in hospital patients.

+The ability to form biofilms on plastic devices is a major virulence factor for S. epidermidis.
+One probable cause is surface proteins that bind blood and extracellular matrix proteins.
+It produces an extracellular material known as polysaccharide intercellular adhesin (PIA), which is made up of sulfated polysaccharides.
+It allows other bacteria to bind to the already existing biofilm, creating a multilayer biofilm.
+Such biofilms decrease the metabolic activity of bacteria within them.
+This decreased metabolism, in combination with impaired diffusion of antibiotics, makes it difficult for antibiotics to effectively clear this type of infection.

 Antibiotics are largely ineffective in clearing biofilms.
 The most common treatment for these infections is to remove or replace the infected implant, though in all cases, prevention is ideal.
 The drug of choice is often vancomycin, to which rifampin or an aminoglycoside can be added.
 Hand washing has been shown to reduce the spread of infection.